Primary school is a dynamic environment where we foster a sense of belonging, a love of learning, and a deeper relationship with God.

 Additional support may be provided for children assessed with significant learning needs and students with low English language acquisition (ESL).

-For children assessed with a disability, learning support teachers will work with parents, classroom teachers and experts to devise an individual learn plan (ILP) and strategies to provide better access to learning and support.
+For children assessed with a disability, learning support teachers will work with parents, classroom teachers and experts to devise an individual learning plan (ILP) and strategies to provide better access to learning and support.

 The school is presently participating in a government funded program known as Literacy and Numeracy Action Plan for students from K-6.